-It would be easier to tell people my parents are dead.
-Orphans get sympathy; I get judgment.
-When I tell people that I don’t have any contact with my mother or father, it’s usually the same response: Oh, well, OH!
-Some of them move on to safer topics but a few of them inquire in hushed tones, “Why not?
+When I told people that I didn’t have any contact with my mother or father, I got some awkward responses.
+Some of them moved on to safer topics but some inquired in hushed tones, “Why not?
 What…happened?”

-I respond with something vague like, “They aren’t very nice people” or the more detailed version that my dad sexually abused me and that both of my parents are defending their ex-son-in-law for raping my daughter.
+When I was too exhausted to tell them that I was kicked out of the family for standing up to my parents, I’d say something vague like, “My parents aren’t very nice people.”
+Or I shared the slightly more detailed (and shocking to some) version that my dad sexually abused me and that both of my parents defended my ex-husband for raping my daughter.

 How many people do you think respond with, “Good for you for standing up to such awful behavior and for protecting yourself and your daughter.”?
-Not many.
+Not enough.

-Well-meaning people feel compelled to try to fix whatever’s wrong with me—certainly something must be wrong with me if I don’t have a relationship with my parents.
-A few reluctantly approve of a temporary separation, as long as I work towards reconciliation.
-How can I work toward reconciling?
-What am I supposed to do—learn to be more resilient to abuse?
-Why is what is perceived as my hard-heartedness worse than the perpetual abuse from my parents?
-Why is bitterness more evil than raping a child or protecting a child rapist?
+How would reconciliation work?
+What was I supposed to do—learn to be more resilient to abuse?
+Why was what was perceived as my hard-heartedness worse than the perpetual abuse from my parents?
+Why was “bitterness” more evil than raping a child or protecting a child rapist?

-The truth is—I understand people’s concern.
-I might have had the same reaction to someone else while I was still under that system.
-It was wrong to even question that system.
-I was taught to respect my parents, to honor my father and mother by my parents, by my church and by society’s example.
+The truth is, I understand people’s concern.
+I might have had the same reaction to someone else while I was still under that abusive system.
+It was wrong to even question anything.
+I was taught to respect my parents, to honor my father and mother…Those messages were taught and reinforced by my parents, by my church and by society’s example.